Teyolía

-Teyolía is an animic entity of the human being which was physically located in the heart according to the cosmovision of the ancient Aztecs and in the beliefs of some modern indigenous groups from Mexico and Central America.
+Teyolía is an animistic entity of the human being which was physically located in the heart according to the cosmovision of the ancient Aztecs and in the beliefs of some modern indigenous groups from Mexico and Central America.

 Together with the tonalli and the ihíyotl was one of the three strengths that brings life and health to the humans.
 It was the part of the human being considered as the one that transcended to afterlife to different realms according ones way of death.
 After the Spanish conquest the term was assumed by Spaniard translators as equal to the word "ánima" and "alma" (soul), which have some reminiscences in current expressions among modern indigenous.

 Etymology

 The Nahuatl word teyolía incorporates the prefix "te-" and the substantive "yolía".
 The particle "te-" is an indefinite pronominal prefix that indicates possession, so when it is placed before a noun it can be translated as "of somebody, of another, of the people, of some".
 The noun "yolía" contains the root "yol" meaning "life", consequently it can be translated as "that what makes to live".
 All together the word teyolía might be translated as "what makes to live the people".
 It is related etymologically with the word "yollotl", used to describe the heart.